Quickstart

 Full guide: Applying assemblies in takeoff.

-- Choose your options and Download.
+- Click Export → Excel, choose your options (rates on/off, grouping, headers), and Download.

 Full guide: Excel export.

-That’s the full loop.
+That’s the full loop — price sheet to Excel estimate.
 From here, browse:

 - Rate Library — products, prices, suppliers.